ConnorWilliams/LEng-COMS22201/README.md

 Submission
 ----------

-Submit your complete compiler (component CWK1) by January 22, 2015.
-All source code files must be submitted, including the Lex and Syn modules.
+Submit your complete compiler by January 22, 2015.
 You need to show the output that your compiler produces and allow us to reproduce the output by compiling and running your program.
 The files that you must submit are:

-* All source code files (in ANTLR, Java, or other languages) used by your compiler.
+* All source code files used by your compiler.
-* Files test1.ass through test7.ass - the assembly code produced by your compiler using the command: antlr3 camle testi.w
+* Files test1.ass through test7.ass - the assembly code produced by your compiler using the command: `antlr3 camle testi.w`

 * report.txt: a report containing:
   * A statement of which of the language features you have successfully implemented.